 Just keep in mind that any rule about spacing after a fullpoint laid down by a publishing house's typesetting department is applicable only for that specific publishing house, and, unless you are writing for publication by that publishing house, it does not apply to your work.

 The Chicago style guide has a section about what is required in manuscripts that are submitted for publication by the University of Chicago Press.

 In this section (about requirements for manuscripts that are submitted for publication by the University of Chicago Press, remember), it states that, for manuscripts that are submitted for publication by the University of Chicago Press, you have to place a single space after the fullpoint.

-It is very clear that the rule is only for manuscripts that are submitted for publication by the University of Chicago Press, because it is in a section about manuscripts that are submitted for publication by the University of Chicago Press.
+It is very clear that the rule is only for manuscripts that are submitted for publication by the University of Chicago Press, because it is in a section about manuscripts submitted for publication by the University of Chicago Press.

-This will be because the typesetters/typesetting processes at Chicago require a single space after a fullpoint – and if you don't want problems with their typesetting team, you do whatever the Hell they tell you do.
+This will be because the typesetters/typesetting processes at Chicago prefer to work with a single space after a fullpoint – and if you don't want problems with their typesetting team, you do whatever the Hell they tell you to do.

-But, if you are not writing manuscripts that are submitted for publication by the University of Chicago Press, then the rule does not apply to your work.
+But, if you are not writing manuscripts to submit for publication by the University of Chicago Press, then the rule does not apply to your work.

 The same goes for all publishers.
 Do what the typesetters tell you to do – If you cause problems for the guys who do all the work involved in taking your work and presenting it to your readers, don't expect them to be happy with you.
 Nobody likes arrogant troublemakers.

 For documents that are not sent to a publisher for printing, publishers' in-house typesetting rules do not apply to the spacing used after a fullpoint, so use the natural rule, and double-space.